gthb/roxygen/README.md

       nc
     }

-When you `roxygenise` your package these comments will be automatically transformed to the Rd file you need to pass `R CMD check`:
+When you `roxygenize` your package these comments will be automatically transformed to the Rd file you need to pass `R CMD check`:

     \name{str_length}
     \alias{str_length}